-Your vision is important.
-Choose the best cataract surgery team.
+Your vision is important: Choose the best cataract surgery team

-At OHSU Casey Eye Institute, we have:
+At OHSU Casey Eye Institute, our cataract surgery clinics offer:

-- The latest equipment in laser assisted cataract surgery.
+- The latest equipment in laser-assisted cataract surgery.

 - A dedicated anesthesia staff, skilled at working with patients undergoing eye procedures.

 Our cataract surgeons